mnieber/dodo-commands/doc/commands.rst

 Command paths and default commands
 ==================================

-The default Dodo command scripts are stored in :code:`~/.dodo_commands/default_commands`.
+The default Dodo Commands scripts are stored in :code:`~/.dodo_commands/default_commands`.
 These commands are available in any Dodo Commands project you create.
 You can install additional default commands using:

 .. code-block:: bash